 About Sheriff’s Sales

-Sheriff’s Sales will be held on June 3, 2021 at 2:00 PM on the 2nd floor of the Ann Street Parking Deck in Morristown, NJ.
-The garage is located at the intersection of Ann Street and Chestnut Street.
+Sheriff’s Sales will be held on December 9, 2021 at 2:00 PM in the Commissioner's Meeting Room on the 5th floor of the Administration and Records Building at 10 Court Street, Morristown, NJ.
 Thank you.

 The Morris County Sheriff's Office will now require a $1,500.00 deposit for all foreclosure writ packages.
 Please read this document(PDF, 462KB) for more information.